Jirigesi/Jirigesi.github.io/index.md

 ### My research

+Embedding or dense vector representation of text encodes its semantic information and can be used for many downstream applications, including retrieval, reranking, classification, clustering, and semantic textual similarity tasks.
+The embedding-based retriever is also a critical component for retrieval-augmented generation (RAG), which allows LLMs to access the most up-to-date external or proprietary knowledge without modifying the model parameters

-My research focuses on developing Embedding Models:
+My research focuses on:

 <br />

-_How can we train AI systems to efficiently and accurately map human behaviors and products?_
+_How can we train AI systems to efficiently and accurately represent the human behaviors and products for LLM?_

 <br />